 - Ethnic Subnationalist Movements in Contemporary South Asia

-Asian Survey is celebrating its 50th year with a complete facelift and redesign.
-For more information, or to subscribe, visit Asian Survey's website: http://ucpressjournals.com/journal.asp?j=as
+Asian Survey is celebrating its 55th year with new technical innovations utilizing Scholar One and HighWire platforms.
+For more information, or to subscribe, visit Asian Survey's website: http://ucpressjournals.com/journal.asp?j=as.

-To submit an article, please visit the journal's website for guidelines, then email your manuscript to firstname.lastname@example.org.
+To submit an article, please visit the journal's website for new guidelines, then upload your manuscript to the online platform ScholarOne for submission and review at https://mc.manuscriptcentral.com/ucp-asiansurvey.